Linter Extensions

 Cons:

-• Duplicate dependency management
+• Duplicates existing dependency management (e.g. package.json)

 • May diverge from project dependencies